pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-07-27-HFT-firms-profits-commissions.md

 brokerages.
 In fact, the way their algorithms work for profits are exactly like commission business except that their commissions are big fat paychecks.
 Now let's describe how all this happens.
-Each part is important to the whole story so please bear with me, if it sees a long post.
+Each part is important to the whole story so please bear with me, if it seems a long post.

 **Note**: Everything written is a very simplistic model.
 In order to get accurate information, please read the books given at the end.